Jirigesi/OOSLA-Prediction/README.md

 ## Dynamic and Contextual Features

 The experimental results from Kikas et al.\cite{kikas2016using} indicate that their selected features outperformed existing prediction approaches.
-Thus, we consider contextual and dynamic features introduced by Kikas et al.\cite{kikas2016using} as another baseline for our evaluation.
+Paper: “Using dynamic and contextual features to predict issue lifetime in github projects,” in 2016 ieee/acm 13th working conference on mining software repositories.
+We use contextual and dynamic features introduced by Kikas et al.\cite{kikas2016using} as another baseline for our evaluation.
 Below are the dynamic and contextual features that Kikas et al. used:

 | **Category**                          | **Feature name**                   | **Description**                                                                                                                                               |
 |---------------------------------------|------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------|